guildai/guild.ai/pages/docs/intro.md

 Press `Enter` to confirm the operation.

-!!! tip

-    You can use `-y` with the `run` command to bypass the prompt.
-E.g. ``guild run -y train`` runs the operation without prompting.

 The command fails with the message:

 ``` error
 guild: No module named train
 ```

-That's okay!
-We expect this error because our project is indeed missing the `train` module.
+This is okay---we expect this error because our project is missing the `train` module.

 Guild operations are implemented using Python main modules---i.e. Python modules that can be executed as a program (see